MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * Bots are informed whenever users are added to or deleted from a team.

 * Bots don't see users' IP addresses or other referrer information.
 All information comes from Microsoft.
-(There's one exception: if a bot implements its own sign-in experience, the sign-in UI will see users' IP addresses and referrer information.)
+(There's one exception: if a bot implements its own sign-in experience, the sign-in UI sees users' IP addresses and referrer information.)

 * Messaging extensions, on the other hand, do see users' IP addresses and referrer information.